Over 350 clinics nationwide with prime locations open 7 days a week. Find your closest clinic

 Homeopathy and alternative healing methods

 Homeopathy is a promising alternative to conventional medicine in many areas.
-However, since otosclerosis is a process that cannot be treated medically either, the chance of success for homeopathic remedies is rather low.
+However, since otosclerosis is a process that cannot be treated medically, the chance of success for homeopathic remedies is rather low.
 More promising, on the other hand, is surgery or the use of a hearing aid to compensate for the hearing loss.

 Get support and advice